htmlctl / Category Page

 Keep dynamic services outside the core

-When a site needs something like a newsletter, the dynamic logic can run as an extension behind a routed prefix rather than forcing the static deployment core to become a general-purpose application runtime.
+When a site needs something like a newsletter, the dynamic logic can run as an extension behind a routed prefix rather than forcing the publishing core to become a general-purpose application framework.

 Retention